dabeaz/curio/docs/reference.rst

 .. asyncfunction:: tcp_server(host, port, client_connected_task, *, family=AF_INET, backlog=100, ssl=None, reuse_address=True, reuse_port=False)

-   Creates a server for receiving TCP connections on a given host and port.  *client_connected_task* is a coroutine that is to be called to handle each connection.
+   Runs a server for receiving TCP connections on a given host and port.  *client_connected_task* is a coroutine that is to be called to handle each connection.
 Family specifies the address family and is either :data:`socket.AF_INET` or